 Eye Treatment and Surgery

-Examples of eye treatment and surgery claims
+Examples of eye treatment and eye surgery claims:

 - Delays in referring patients to an ophthalmic surgeon

-- Negligence in performing cataract surgery
+- Negligence when performing cataract surgery

 - Delay in diagnosis and treatment of tears to the retina or retinal detachment

 - Negligent performance of laser eye surgery and failure to fully inform about the risks of a procedure